 Eczema, also known as dermatitis or atopic eczema, is an inflammatory skin condition that is characterized by itching, redness, and an outbreak of lesions on the skin.
 It is a chronic condition that can affect people of all ages, but it occurs mostly in children.
-According to the National Centre for Biotechnology Information - NCBI, eczema affects about 15% of children and only 2% - 4% of adults.

 How does Eczema affect daily life?

 Eczema is not a life-threatening condition.
 But it can cause various complications like skin infections, sleep disorders and behavioral problems.
 It can affect an individual’s quality of life.
 The extreme discomfort caused due to itching and pain can disturb sleep routine and impact day-to-day activities as well.